-- Step aside as you see the words and paper coming and - At the same time say "That's not true about me." inside your head when I say the hurtful words.
+- Step aside as you see the words and paper coming and - At the same time say "That's not true about me" inside your head when I say the hurtful words.

-Step 2: Teacher: Again throw the papers or balls and say, "You're an idiot?"
+Step 2: Teacher: Again throw the papers or balls and say.

+"You're such a loser?"
 "You never get anything right!"
-"I wish you belonged to someone else!"
+"I wish you'd never been born!"